 Overcoming Fear of Conflict:

 Lean East uses the Thomas Kilmann Conflict Mode instrument to help leaders and teams identify their typical conflict response and how that influences others.
-This proven tool can be shared with the team in a half-day workshop or as part of a larger leadership development initiative.
+This proven tool can be shared with the team in a half-day workshop or also as part of a larger leadership development initiative.

 One other tip for increasing healthy conflict at meetings is to use the Six Thinking Hats method.
 Assign different “hats” to the meeting participants to encourage the team to look at the issue from different points of view and avoid groupthink.
-Alternatively, encourage team members to “try on different hats” and announce to the rest of the team their goal of using lateral thinking to examine the issue in a new way.
+Alternatively, encourage team members to “try on different hats.”
+Then, announce to the rest of the team their goal of using lateral thinking to examine the issue in a new way.

 Dysfunction No. 3: Lack of Commitment